AgentArachnid66/FinalYearProject/README.md

 <b>Commit Update #5</b>

-Updated the scoring system so that the pressure used is taken into account.
-I did this by using a normal distribution from a range of 0-1 in the form of a curve asset, and I sampled this curve by normalising the current pressure between 0-1.
-Whatever value is given is then multiplied with the brush material's texture to control the intensity of that frame's brush stroke.
-This controls the scoring system as it uses each pixel's data, so if it's darker then it gives less points.
-I've also been working on a level in a separate project file so that it doesn't clog up this one with unnecessary assets.
-That level is nearly completed and once it is, I just need to migrate the map over.
+I have updated the visuals, by using a Niagara System and material parameter collection.
+The system samples the static mesh and reconstructs it using particles, when it is then replaced by the actual mesh.
+I also updated the table as I wasn't happy with how it looked.
+I'm counting this as progress towards my level, of which is nearly complete as all I need to do is model the wall that I am going to burn and place the rest of the mid level and small details.
+I'm also a lot more clear in what I want my UI to look like, especially the UI coming from the table as that will be 3D.
+As I have an unlocking animation with the particles, I also need to make sure that the player can't use the controls until the animation is complete.

 <b> Plans </b>
-- For the UI, I had the idea to have a pause menu implemented, so that when you look at the underside of your wrist it will appear there with clickable buttons and everything.
-I chose the underside of the wrist as it is relatively unexpected to occur during natural gameplay if implemented correctly.
 - Look into other JSON storages solutions.
 I'm starting to work on my own API that will communicate with MongoDB and upload the data there.
 It's a more professional method of doing it.
+I'll also look into alternatives, such as plugins that other people have made for this exact purpose.
+- Start writing python script to pull collected data and perform relevant analysis

 <b> Next Steps </b>

 - Complete the level